Skip to content

 First, semaglutide labels already warn about diabetic retinopathy complications in people with type 2 diabetes, especially if they already have diabetic eye disease or their blood sugar is improving quickly.

 Second, on June 6, 2025, EMA concluded that NAION — non-arteritic anterior ischemic optic neuropathy — should be added as a very rare semaglutide side effect.
 If NAION is confirmed, semaglutide should be stopped.
-Translation: sudden vision loss, a new blind spot, or rapidly worsening vision in one eye isn't a "watch and wait" symptom.
+In plain terms: sudden vision loss, a fresh blind spot, or vision that's tanking fast in one eye is not a "let's watch it for a few days" symptom.

 Planned anesthesia or deep sedation: tell the team

-One newer label change worth knowing: the FDA label warns about pulmonary aspiration during general anesthesia or deep sedation because Wegovy slows stomach emptying.
+One newer label change worth flagging: the FDA label warns about pulmonary aspiration during general anesthesia or deep sedation, because Wegovy slows stomach emptying and food can still be sitting there when you'd expect an empty stomach.

-Heading into surgery, endoscopy, colonoscopy with deep sedation, or dental sedation?
-Tell the care team you use Wegovy and when your last dose was.
-Don't assume the anesthesia team already knows.
+Heading into surgery, an endoscopy, a colonoscopy with deep sedation, or even dental sedation?
+Tell the care team you're on Wegovy and when your last dose was.
+Don't assume the anesthesia team already pulled it from your chart.

 Pregnancy: stop early, not when you're already trying